 The legality of electric scooters has been up for debate in Philadelphia for more than two years.
 Right now, electric scooter companies like Lime and Bird cannot legally operate in the city limits of Philadelphia.
 At the heart of this debate is the wording of a law that says a vehicle cannot operate unless it has been registered and certified by the Department of Transportation.
 There is no class for electric scooters, so right now, they are not legal.
 Several state representatives have introduced a bill to amend the state law so that scooters do not need DMV registration, but this bill has been in committee for nearly two years.
 This could change in the future (written in October 2020).

 If you or somebody you love has been injured in an electric scooter accident caused by another party, seek legal assistance today.
-At Solomon, Sherman & Gabay, our skilled and experienced team will work to investigate every aspect of your case so we can obtain the compensation you need.
+At Solomon, Sherman, Gabay, Briskin & Sherman., our experienced personal injury attorney in Philadelphia will work to investigate every aspect of your case so we can obtain the compensation you need.
 This can include: